“The body is merely the visibility of the soul, the psyche; and the soul is the psychological experience of the body” —C.G. Jung

 AVENUES OF HEALING

-“Yoga teachers are well aware of how the practice of yoga brings awareness through the layers of the body, often dredging up previous traumas and somatic awakenings,” Cheri Clampett, who is a certified yoga therapist with over 25 years of teaching experience, and the co-author of The Therapeutic Yoga Kit confided.
+“Yoga teachers are well aware of how the practice of yoga brings awareness through the layers of the body, often dredging up previous traumas and somatic awakenings,” notes Cheri Clampett, who is a certified yoga therapist with over 25 years of teaching experience, and the co-author of The Therapeutic Yoga Kit.
 “When these two complimentary fields come together, they offer deep avenues of healing for the soma and psyche.”

 What are those avenues of healing, exactly?
 While yoga serves to balance and unite opposing forces to create a harmonious being, Jung went as far as to describe the intersection between depth psychology and yoga as the capacity for liberation, for each to lead to a “detachment of consciousness…a freeing from the passions and from the entanglement with the realm of objects…a psychical experience, which in practice is expressed as a feeling of deliverance.”

 Practitioners have long reported the capacity for yoga to evoke the numinous, a term Jung borrowed from psychologist Rudolf Otto to describe something beyond the ordinary; inexpressible or mysterious—something spiritual or sacred that carries us past the ego experience of the everyday self and reveals our divine belonging, our wholeness in potentia.
 Indeed, yoga has been known to lead to the awakening of Kundalini, a force described as primordial energy, Shakti or universal power, which can be constellated a combination of ritual spiritual and somatic practices.
-When its ascent culminates in topmost chakra in a “blissful union of Shiva and Shakti,” it leads to a “far-reaching transformation of the personality.”
+When its ascent culminates in the topmost chakra in a “blissful union of Shiva and Shakti,” it leads to a “far-reaching transformation of the personality.”

 JUNG AND YOGA

-For Jung the Kundalini is the anima, or soul.
-“From the standpoint of the gods, this world is less than child’s play; it is a seed in the earth, a mere potentiality,” he wrote.
+For Jung the Kundalini is the anima, or “soul“.
+“From the standpoint of the gods, this world is less than child’s play; it is a seed in the earth, a mere potentiality,” Jung wrote.
 “Our whole world of consciousness is only a seed of the future.
 And when you succeed in the awakening of Kundalini, so that she beings to move out of her mere potentiality, you necessarily start a world which is a world of eternity, totally different from our world.”

 Jung believed that yoga originated as a “natural process of introversion,” and that such introversions characteristically lead to personality changes.
 While Jung viewed these inner processes that evolved from yoga as universal, he felt the methods that led to them were culturally specific.
 For this reason, Jung discouraged westerners, whose core beliefs are founded on a perception of separation—of dual and opposing poles in the realms of mind and matter, nature and psyche— from practicing yoga, fearing it could lead westerners into territory they were not culturally prepared to encounter.
 He suggested the west would develop its own “yoga” to explain or engage the unconscious in due time, ideas now being debated in the field of Jungian psychology.